Domestic Violence, Domestic Battery Information Center

 It is in your best interest to obtain legal counsel who concentrates in criminal defense.
 Let the lawyer work on your behalf to:

-- Inform you on the law and legal procedures involved in your case and possible outcomes.
+- Inform you about the law and legal procedures involved in your case and possible outcomes